Empress Zhang (Tang dynasty): As empress

+After Empress Zhang was elevated by Emperor Suzong of Tang, she maintained strong imperial favor and gradually expanded her role into state affairs.
+In close cooperation with the powerful eunuch Li Fuguo, she effectively controlled significant authority within the inner palace (禁中), forming a core power bloc in the court.
+In her private quarters, many petitioners and visitors—including officials, courtiers, and individuals seeking favors—would approach her directly.

+Through frequent informal petitions and private channels (私謁), she influenced key decisions such as official appointments and administrative matters, bypassing normal bureaucratic procedures and thereby disrupting the established political order.
+As her requests became increasingly excessive, Emperor Suzong gradually grew dissatisfied.
+However, due to the constraints of the inner court power structure and his reliance on these internal forces, he was unable to effectively restrain or remove her influence.

 After Empress Zhang became empress, she tried to have her son Li Shao, who was said to be only a few years old, made crown prince.
 Emperor Suzong, who favored Li Chu as crown prince, could not decide immediately, but after consulting with the official Li Kui, he created Li Chu crown prince later in 758 and changed Li Chu's name to Li Yu.
 She nevertheless thereafter tried to have Li Yu replaced with Li Shao, but after Li Shao died in 760, because Li Tong was even younger, Li Yu's position was secure.